Undeadbanana/Prison_Architect_Mod_Files/README.md

 ### 4. Congratulations!
 You now have the power to spy on Paradox with me to make sure we know everything they're changing that could affect mods!
 ![View of update changes](https://i.imgur.com/Tc881Zu.png)

+I might remove all the bugfix folders.
+DoubleLift hasn't snuck any changes to moddable files in them over the last couple months, so when I copy over those folders/files there's usually no changes to display in a commit.